rubyforgood/babywearing/README.md

 ### Start the app

-Run `rails s` and browse to http://localhost:3000/
+Run `rails s` and browse to http://midatlantic.lvh.me:3000/ or another subdomain

 ## How to Contribute